How the Doc Savage Novel ‘Bleeding Sun’ Came to Be

-That would be our title: Mystery of the Bleeding Sun.
+That would be our title: To Die Under a Bleeding Sun.
 Of course, Bantam would have shortened that to Bleeding Sun.

 You may have noticed I haven’t identified all of the names of the perps of the shenanigan.
 I’ll leave it up to the dedicated Savageoligist to uncover the posts and interview the participants.
 Suffice it to say that we numbered at least seven and each had his or her role.

 The story and title developed over an otherwise forgettable dinner.
 During the next day we would identify certain needs to carry out the shenanigan.
 We needed a blurb.
 I volunteered to write one.
 I had just completed an interview with the original Bantam blurb writer, Nick D’Annuzio, and thought I was up to the task.

 Chris Kalb not only operated the prime Doc Savage website but was also an award-winning artist.
 (Later someone claimed the art had been put together by some “idiot with photoshop.”)
 He agreed to make up a Doc Savage cover….using Photoshop.
 We didn’t want to make it too hard to figure out.

 Email excerpt 8-4-1998 The cover might be a little too nice considering the cheap crap Bantam put on the fronts of the first omni.
 BTW, looking at the list there’s plenty of time between the doubles (mar 85) and omnis (aug 86). –Chris